jorritfolmer/puppet-splunk/README.md

 management, but also some orchestration to get it up and running.
 Since Puppet mainly does configuration management, you can use the exampe below to configure a staging server as search head cluster node.
-The resulting configuration directories in `/opt/splunk/etc/puppet_*/` can then be copied to a search head deployer who will further take care of managing the SHC node configuration.
+The resulting configuration directories in `/opt/splunk/etc/apps/puppet_*/` can then be copied to a search head deployer in `/opt/splunk/etc/shcluster/apps` who will further take care of managing the SHC node configuration.

 ```
 node 'splunk-staging.internal.corp.tld' {